RITWIZSINGH/WhiskerWise/README.md

-Here's a `README.md` file for your Flutter project:
+Here's the updated `README.md` file based on your project's file structure:

 ---

 # Gemini AI App

 Gemini AI App is a Flutter application that allows users to capture or upload images of animals and receive detailed analysis regarding their suitability as pets, dietary requirements, activities, special care needs, and more.
-The app uses Google's Gemini 1.5 model to process and analyze the images.
+The app leverages Google's Gemini 1.5 model to process and analyze the images.

 ## Features